Anjali Damania: Accusations against Nitin Gadkari

 In September 2012, Vijay Pandhare's letter detailing the Maharashtra Irrigation Scam was leaked to the media, leading to the resignation of irrigation minister Ajit Pawar (nephew of the Nationalist Congress Party chief Sharad Pawar).
 Subsequently, Anjali Damania claimed that she had met the Bharatiya Janata Party (BJP) President Nitin Gadkari thrice – twice in 2011 and once on 14 August 2012 – requesting him to pursue such cases in public interest.
 She alleged that Gadkari told her that he had a business relationship with Sharad Pawar, and therefore, he would not pursue the case.
 Gadkari rejected the allegations, saying that he had never met Damania, and sued her for defamation.
 The BJP denied any link between Gadkari and Pawar.

 She also alleged that Gadkari tried to prevent the BJP leader Kirit Somaiya from filing a PIL against the scam.
 In October 2012, she told media that Gadkari had misused his political contacts to usurp agricultural land in Khursapur for his firm Purti Power and Sugar Ltd (PPSL), but did not provide any evidence of this.
 The Times of India followed up on her allegations, and revealed that the company's shareholders included several shell corporations.
 Subsequently, the income tax department raided Gadkari's companies and associated firms.
 Gadkari had to step down as the BJP President in January 2013, after several party leaders including Yashwant Sinha protested against him.
 In December 2013, Gadkari stated that no evidence of corruption had been found against him despite all the investigations and the media hype.
 Damania refused to back out from her charges against Gadkari.

 Political career

 She joined the India Against Corruption (IAC) movement of Anna Hazare in 2011.
 After IAC split, she joined the Aam Aadmi Party, and became the convener of its Maharashtra unit.

 2014 Lok Sabha election

 Damania contested 2014 general election unsuccessfully from Nagpur constituency.
 She secured 69,081 votes.
 She lost to former BJP president Nitin Gadkari who secured 587,767 votes.

 On 5 June 2014, she announced her resignation from AAP, without stating any reason for her exit.

 Personal life

-Anjali Damania's husband Anish Damania is the CEO at J M Financials and Honorary Advisor to Maharashtra Institution for Transformation (MITRA), which is now a conflict of interest for Anjali Damania.
+Anjali Damania's husband Anish Damania is the CEO at J M Financials and Honorary Advisor to Maharashtra Institution for Transformation (MITRA).
 The couple have two children.
 According to Damania, her father was in the RSS, so she was brought up in an anti-corruption atmosphere.
 She obtained a diploma in Medical lab Technology from Premlila Vithaldas Polytechnic, Mumbai and later a Fellowship in Medical Laboratory Technology.